 Acne breakouts aren’t fun.
 Luckily, they’re usually easy to treat.
 But when your acne transforms from minor whiteheads and blackheads into cystic acne, dealing with outbreaks can go from an easy process into a frustrating, stressful and painful ordeal.

 Cystic acne is the most severe form of acne.
 Unlike whiteheads and blackheads, which form on the surface of your skin, cystic acne forms deep below the surface.
 Cystic nodules can be large and painful, affecting both your face and your neck, shoulders and chest.

 Compared to regular hormonal acne, cystic acne is fairly uncommon.
-While 85% of people aged between 12 and 24 experience regular acne, statistics from the CDC indicate that two people in every 1,000 are affected by cystic acne.
+While 85 percent of people aged between 12 and 24 experience regular acne, cystic acne is much less prevalent.

 In short, cystic acne is a rare, serious form of acne.
 Unlike regular hormonal acne outbreaks, an outbreak of cystic acne usually involves large, inflamed lesions that can take far longer to clear up and disappear.